j1nxie/j1nxie.github.io/_posts/2024-08-17-wargames-bandit-0-to-7.md

 Well, here we are again, in the middle of the night - I am bored and I am preparing for [idekCTF 2024](https://ctf.idek.team).
 What's better than sitting and solving some more CTF stuff?
 I'm gonna start with [Bandit](https://overthewire.org/wargames/bandit/) - and go all the way up slowly as per the recommended order on the [Wargames homepage](https://overthewire.org/wargames/).

-The first few levels are really simple - mostly about teaching you simple Unix/Linux utilities.
+The first few levels (or Bandit itself, really) are really simple - mostly about teaching you about Unix/Linux utilities, and various other tools you might need while doing CTF challenges.

 1. Table of Contents
 {:toc}